rahmanda/rahmanda.github.io/contents/blog/en/2020-05-27-using-vue-prototype-for-shared-utilities.md

 ---

-To avoid getting troubles from previous approaches, thankfully we can use prototype for creating a utility function.
+To avoid getting troubles from previous approaches, luckily we can use prototype for creating a utility function.
 Take a look at this example.

 ``` js